Skip to main content

 Drink bottled or treated water

-Tap water is not safe for drinking in most areas of Vanuatu.
-Use bottled water or treat water before consumption.
+Tap water is not safe to drink across most of Vanuatu.
+Stick to bottled water, or treat it before drinking.

 HIGH